eludin/G12-Network-Infrastructure/Notes/Meeting 5.md

 - Go over Galton's response to our video
 - Go over Adam's meeting with Galton
 	- and any other subsequent conversations/feedback
+- ER placement / Datacenter
+	- go over 31pg doc (pg20-25)
+	- 2nd vs 5th floor
+- Talk about bandwidth balancing tool
+	- finalize which department switches go to which tr
+	- based on this, decide which trunk can handle the AP switches
 - Plan final document / presentation?
 	- go over requirements and delegate